 NOTE: This document is in the process of being updated to reflect the new centralized Unified Dashboard design.
-Refer to the New Dashboard Guide to learn about the highlights and how to navigate the new dashboard.
+Refer to the Unified Dashboard Guide to learn about the highlights and how to navigate the unified dashboard.

 This article provides a comprehensive look at each setting for your campaigns.

 - Working with dimensions

 - Examples and Tips

 Report Builder is an easy-to-use drag and drop reporting tool available from the Acquire dashboard.
 Use the Report Builder’s data visualizations to: